Skip to main content

 Frequently Asked Questions

-Yes, covered individuals – faculty, staff or students working on federally funded research or in their roles as employees of the university – have an obligation to report new inventions.
-The invention disclosure process serves as the basis for communication with Tech Launch Arizona about the invention.
+Yes, faculty, staff or students working on funded research or in their roles as employees of the university – have an obligation to report new inventions.
+The invention disclosure process serves as the basis for communication with TLA about the invention.
 Often, you will be asked to complete this process even when requesting confirmation of individual ownership of IP.

 Learn about the invention disclosure process

-When it comes to research, you should disclose any invention to Tech Launch Arizona.
-In order to fully protect it, a disclosure ideally should be made before publication using the Invention Disclosure Form.
-Contact your Technology Licensing Manager or anyone at TLA if you have questions or need help.
+You should feel free to contact TLA for a conversation anytime, whether or not you believe you have an invention.
+Generally, the earlier the better.
+TLA Licensing Managers are well-versed in both specific science areas and the identification of potential IP resulting from research.
+In order to fully protect it, a disclosure should be made before publication using the Invention Disclosure Form.
+Contact your Licensing Manager or anyone at TLA if you have questions or need help.

 Contact the TLA licensing manager in your field – we're happy to help you through the process.